 - Caltrain had expected to file the CEQA Notice of Determination in December 2024, three months later than reported in May 2024, but this did not occur.
 TJPA and Caltrain do not foresee any impacts due to the delay.
 Caltrain anticipates the need for a CEQA Addendum based on the Package 4KYB scope of work.
 The draft CEQA Addendum section inputs have been completed, the TJPA/Caltrain review process for the draft CEQA addendum was completed in August 2024 and the final Addendum had been anticipated in November 2024, but the effort has been put on hold to coordinate if one addendum should be prepared including the three identified cost reduction initiatives.
-Caltrain provided review comments on the draft addendum on November 11, 2024 and met with TJPA on November 25, 2024 to review comments and discuss next steps. - Based on the discussions at their October 31, 2024 meeting, TJPA and Caltrain agreed to pause the above efforts to resolve issues of responsibility and actions between both parties and to reach agreement on actions needed to fulfill the CEQA requirements.
-TJPA and Caltrain met again on December 16, 2024 to plan efforts to advance progress on agreed-upon actions by both agencies and to align the agencies' expectations with the anticipation of developing a unified approach at a future meeting, to be determined. - Caltrain and TJPA jointly agreed that TJPA should incorporate the environmental review process for state and federal agencies in advance of the rail yard work under Package 4KYB into the NEPA/CEQA updates associated with recently adopted Secondary Mitigations for the project involving the three identified cost reduction initiatives.
+Caltrain provided review comments on the draft addendum on November 11, 2024 and met with TJPA on November 25, 2024 to review comments and discuss next steps.
+During March 2025, TJPA's environmental consultant continued work on the project description and began technical studies related to the proposed secondary cost mitigation initiatives. - Based on the discussions at their October 31, 2024 meeting, TJPA and Caltrain agreed to pause the above efforts to resolve issues of responsibility and actions between both parties and to reach agreement on actions needed to fulfill the CEQA requirements.
+TJPA and Caltrain met again on December 16, 2024 to plan efforts to advance progress on agreed-upon actions by both agencies and to align the agencies' expectations with the anticipation of developing a unified approach at a future meeting, to be determined. - In January 2025, Caltrain and TJPA jointly agreed that TJPA should incorporate the environmental review process for state and federal agencies in advance of the rail yard work under Package 4KYB into the NEPA/CEQA updates associated with recently adopted Secondary Mitigations for the project involving the three identified cost reduction initiatives.